 An engineering intramural is a problem-based engineering activity that provides a real world learning experience for students.
-We invite industry partners, community organizations and faculty/staff/students to submit problems for consideration.
+We invite industry partners and community organizations to submit problems for consideration.

 Problems can represent broad domains and result in outcomes like requirements specification and competitive benchmarking, brainstorming and conceptual models, proposal of design concepts and supporting analysis, and/or design-and-build of a prototype.

 Since intramurals are voluntary appointments, the following requirements and constraints should be observed:

 - Scope should be such that a team of three students spends no more than 40-50 hours (each) on the project over a 10-week period.